digitalrmdy/mockor/README.md

 ```
 Please read Mockito's [Null Safety README](https://github.com/dart-lang/mockito/blob/master/NULL_SAFETY_README.md) for more info.
 ## Advantage over vanilla Mocktail
-The main selling point of vanilla Mocktail is that code generation is not required.
+### Fast Code Generation
-Here code generation is required but only for the one file with the generic mock function.
+Even though Mocktail was created to avoid code generation, here code generation is required but only for the one file with the generic mock function.
 There's no dependency to generated code in any of your tests.
-And each mock class is only 1 line.
+And each mock class is only 1 line long.
+### Private Mock classes
+The generated mock classes are private so cannot be imported.
+Simply call the global `mock` method.
+This makes it easier for all developers to follow consistent code conventions.
+### Generate `registerFallbackValues` function
+An annoying drawback of mocktail is that you need to register fallback values if you want to call the `any()` function on them.
+With Mockor, you can generate a `registerFallbackValues` function where you only need to specify the types.
+In future versions, the fallback value types could be detected automatically by going over all the functions of the mocker classes.

 ## FAQ
 ### How can I hide the generated mock classes from auto import?